FgBierwart/KOSTA-Toolbox/README.md

   *  *indx* determines wich approximate eigenfunctions are associated to closest eigenvalues of the Jacobian matrix,

-  Those two inputs allows to compute a Lyapunov candidate and will be used for the validation step described hereafter.
+  Those two outputs allows to compute a Lyapunov candidate and will be used for the validation step described hereafter.

 # Validation of the Lyapunov function
 to do